• Skip to primary navigation

 The easiest way to press flowers involves using an old phone book.
 Hopefully, you haven’t thrown them all out.

-It takes a few weeks to a month for flowers to dry out in the phone book, so it’s a good idea to collect flowers and leaves all season long and press them for future projects.
+It takes a few weeks to a month for fresh flowers to dry out in the phone book, so it's a good idea to collect flowers and leaves all season long and press them for future projects.

 Of course, you can also buy pressed flowers if you are in a hurry.
-Use the code HEARTHANDVINE10 and receive 10% off your order when you purchase pressed flowers from Greetings from Grace.

 For this project, I used the glass from picture frames bought at the dollar store.

 After cleaning one side of the glass, mark them with a piece of tape so that you can keep track.
+Once the flower or leaf is inside there is no way to clean the panes of glass.

+Place your flowers and leaves between the glass.
 If necessary you can use a tiny bit of glue stick to keep them in place.

-Then use something to elevate the glass while you place metallic tape around the edge, encasing the entire two pieces of glass.
+Use something to elevate the glass while you place metallic tape around the edge, encasing the entire two pieces of glass.

 Then, burnish the edges with your fingers to make sure the tape is secure.

-The binder clips above are not copper.
+Note: The binder clips above are not copper.
 They are rose gold but they look great with the copper tape.

 For smaller pieces of glass, you can use a single clip.